 Paul has served as a senior official with the Australian Treasury, the Department of Finance and the Productivity Commission with a focus on macroeconomic policy, financial markets, industry policy, national security and social policy.
 He has also worked as a senior economic adviser to then-Treasurer Peter Costello and then-Leader of the Opposition Malcolm Turnbull.

-He has represented Australia at the Organisation for Economic Co-operation and Development (OECD) and as a diplomatic representative to the European Union, Belgium and Luxembourg.
+He has represented Australia at the Organisation for Economic Co-operation and Development (OECD) also coverning the European Union and United Kingdom.
 Paul also later worked as a consultant to the Office of the Secretary-General and the Public Governance Directorate of the OECD.

 Paul has degrees in economics from the Australian National University (ANU) as well as a diploma in Ancient History and is a graduate of the Australian Institute of Company Directors.